anvil008/dotfiles/readme.md

 source setup.sh
 ```

-1. Use the theme Snazzy.terminal from the themes/terminal-snazzy folder.
+1. Use the theme snazzy.terminal from the themes/terminal folder.

 ### Personalization

 #### Mac App Store
 Mac apps to be installed can be set in `macos/Brewfile`.
 (Note : it will only install apps that the user owns only.)

 #### Homebrew Packages